 About the Boreal Forest

-In Alaska, boreal forest occupies some 60-70% of the land area, with tundra and coastal coniferous forest making up the remainder.
-Approximately 32%, or 42.8 million ha, of the total 137 million ha that make up the interior Alaska boreal ecoregion is forested, of which >60% is dominated by black spruce (Picea mariana).
-The remainder is complex mosaic of grasslands, shrublands, bog and fen meadows, shrub and sedge tundra, and open water, with rock outcrops, snow and ice at high elevations.
+In Alaska, the boreal forest occupies some 60-70% of the land area, with tundra and coastal coniferous forest making up the remainder.
+Approximately 32% of the Interior Alaska boreal ecoregion is forested, of which >60% is dominated by black spruce (Picea mariana).
+The remainder is a complex mosaic of grasslands, shrublands, bog and fen meadows, shrub and sedge tundra, and open water, with rock outcrops, snow and ice at high elevations.